ydLiu-HIT/deSALT/README.md

 	-K --index-kmer       [INT]	K-mer length of RdBG-index, the default index kmer-size of deBGA.[22] -k --seeding-kmer     [INT]	K-mer length of seeding process (no long than RdBG-index).
 [15] -a --local-hash-kmer  [INT]	K-mer length of local hash process.
 In order to detect spanning exons in 2-pass alignment, a local hash query procedure is needed.
-The hash kmer if recommend no less than 10 bp.
+The hash kmer is recommend no less than 10 bp.
 [8]
-	-s --seed-step        [INT]	The interval of seeding.
+	-s --seed-step        [INT]	The interval of seeding. deSALT extracts kmer at every *s* bp.
 [5] -B --batch-size       [INT]	The counts of reads to be processed in one loop.
 For occupuying less memory, deSALT take only 100000 reads into the memory every time.
 [100000] -n --max-uni-pos      [INT]	Maximum allowed number of hits per seed.
 If one seed in unipath has more than 50